PhillipRothenbeck/tsunami_lab/documentation/source/chapters/user_documentation.rst

 .. code-block::

-    ./build/tsunami_lab <config_file_name.json>
+    ./build/tsunami_lab <config_file.json>

-The ``<config_file_name.json>`` argument is used to pass the name of the JSON config file on to the program.
+The :code:`config_file.json` argument is used to pass the name of the JSON config file on to the program.
 The config needs to be located in the /tsunami_lab/res/configs/ directory.

 Structure of a config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **List of arguments:**

-- "dimension": integer, that indicates the dimensions of a simulation
+- :code:`dimension`: integer, that indicates the dimensions of a simulation

-- "nx": integer, that decides the number of cells in x-direction
+- :code:`nx`: integer, that defines the number of cells in x-direction

-- "ny": integer, that decides the number of cells in y-direction
+- :code:`ny`: integer, that defines the number of cells in y-direction

-- "xLen": float, that decides the length in x-direction
+- :code:`xLen`: float, that defines the length in x-direction

-- "yLen": float, that decides the length in y-direction
+- :code:`yLen`: float, that defines the length in y-direction

-- "thresholdX": float, that decides the changing point in x-direction for a setup (ex.: dam location)
+- :code:`epicenterOffsetX`: float, that defines the Offset of the computational domain in x-direction

-- "thresholdY": float, that decides the changing point in y-direction for a setup
+- :code:`epicenterOffsetY`: float, that defines the Offset of the computational domain in y-direction

+- :code:`bathymetryFileName`: string, that defines the name of the bathymetry input file

+- :code:`displacementFileName`: string, that defines the name of the displacement input file

-- "simTime": float, time length of a simulation
+- :code:`simTime`: float, duration of a simulation (not wall time)

-- "boundaryCond": string, that decides the boundary conditions
+- :code:`boundaryCond`: string, that defines the boundary conditions

-Options:
+There are some differences between one and two dimensional simulations:

-1d: "OO", "RR", "RO", "OR";
+* 1d: "OO", "RR", "RO", "OR";
-2d: "OOOO", "ROOO", "OROO", "OORO" (...)
+* 2d: "OOOO", "ROOO", "OROO", "OORO" (...)

 (each letter represents a direction, in order: East, North, West, South) if "OO" is entered for 2d, it is filled with "OOOO" as the default value ("RR" = "RROO")

-- "setup": string, that decides the used setup
+- :code:`setup`: string, that defines the used setup

-Options:
-1d: "DamBreak", "RareRare", "ShockShock", "SubcriticalFlow", "SupercriticalFlow", "TsunamiEvent", "Sanitize", "CustomSetup";
-2d: "DamBreak"
+Depending on the dimensionality, different setups can be used:

+* 1d: DamBreak, RareRare, ShockShock, SubciriticalFlow, SupercriticalFlow, TunsamiEvent, Sanitize, CustomSetup

+* 2d: DamBreak, ArtificialTsunamiEvent, TsunamiEvent

 .. _ch:Troubleshooting: